How Grid Works in Postcards

 You can change the alignment by clicking on the alignment name.

-Hug: The grid (or the item inside it) will shrink to fit the content.
-If the content is small, the size is small.
+Hug means the grid (or the item inside it) will shrink to fit its content.
+If the content is small, the element will take up only the minimum space it needs.

-Fill: The grid (or the item) will expand to fill the available space — stretching to match the container size.
+Fill means the grid (or the item inside it) will expand to fill the available space inside its container.

 3. Wrap count